My Big Brother

 ~

 I was the last to speak to my brother Chris before he passed, early in the morning on November 5th.
-He was in a difficult place.
-In truth, I intentionally ignored his first five calls.
-And I thought about turning my ringer off.
+He was in an exceptionally difficult place.

-I suggest divine intervention because I didn’t always respond that way.
-Many times (or maybe even most of the time), I responded coldly, dismissively, even harshly.
+But I didn’t always respond that way.
+Many times (or maybe even most of the time), I responded coldly, dismissively, or even harshly.

 More compassionate.